nandhitha1999/DataAnalyst-NanoDegree/CaseStudy1/README.md

 **QUESTIONS THAT WERE ASKED:**

-1. number of samples in each dataset
+* number of samples in each dataset

-2. number of columns in each dataset
+* number of columns in each dataset

-3. features with missing values
+* features with missing values

-4. duplicate rows in the white wine dataset
+* duplicate rows in the white wine dataset

-5. number of unique values for quality in each dataset
+* number of unique values for quality in each dataset

-6. mean density of the red wine dataset
+* mean density of the red wine dataset

+* Based on histograms of columns in this dataset, which of the following feature variables appear skewed to the right?
+Fixed Acidity, Total Sulfur Dioxide, pH, Alcohol

+* Based on scatterplots of quality against different feature variables, which of the following is most likely to have a positive impact on quality?
+Volatile Acidity, Residual Sugar, pH, Alcohol

+* Is a certain type of wine (red or white) associated with higher quality?

+* What level of acidity (pH value) receives the highest average rating?

+* Do wines with higher alcoholic content receive better ratings?

+* Do sweeter wines receive higher ratings?

+* What level of acidity receives the highest average rating?